hanke580/upfuzz/README.md

 ```bash
 ./start_clients.sh N config.json
 ```

+9. Stop testing

+Checkout `cass_cl.sh`, this file contains how to kill the server/client process and all the containers.

 ### Deploy HDFS
 The first 3 steps are the same.
 We can start from the fourth step.